 - Listen to your concerns and assess current risks to ensure that you receive the most appropriate support.

-- Develop a safety & support plan based on your individual circumstances, explore your options and give you choices.
+- Develop a safety and support plan based on your individual circumstances, explore your options and give you choices.

-- Provide advice & information about the range, effectiveness and suitability of options to improve your safety and that of your children.
+- Provide advice and information about the range, effectiveness and suitability of options to improve your safety and that of your children.

 - Explore the option of having a survey to look at how secure your home is and look at security & target hardening.

-- Discuss housing options available to you including homelessness & refuge and inform you of your rights in relation to housing.
+- Discuss housing options available to you including homelessness and refuge and inform you of your rights in relation to housing.

-- Support you with criminal matters; explaining the criminal justice process and the effectiveness of criminal & civil remedies and organising a pre-trial visit or support for you at court.
+- Support you with criminal matters; explaining the criminal justice process and the effectiveness of criminal and civil remedies and organising a pre-trial visit or support for you at court.